 The seeds, leaves and stems of the plant have important properties-derived from the roots of the plant which reach up to 12 meters into the subsoil and absorb the elusive trace minerals from the depths.

-The most important of these trace minerals is manganese, which is vital to the human digestive system in its manufacture of insulin.
+The most important of these trace minerals is manganese, which is vital to the human digestive system.

 It augments the peristalsis or movement of the bowels, improves digestion and ensures better assimilation of food.
-The herb builds up for a healthy and vigorous old age and resistance to infection.
+Include them in your diet as sprouts, you can use them in salads and soups.

 An effective diuretic, it acts gently upon the kidneys.
 It can be successfully employed in the treatment of the inflammation of the bladder and dropsy, a disease marked by accumulation of fluid in the body.